-In such an increasingly customer-centred market, businesses are finding it increasingly difficult to keep up with the customer demand.
-Larger enterprises are increasing their employee volume, particularly during the recent pandemic which paved way for the virtual work environment.
+In such an increasingly customer-centered market, businesses are finding it increasingly difficult to keep up with customer demand.
+Larger enterprises are increasing their employee volume, particularly during the recent pandemic which paved the way for the virtual work environment.

 Believe it or not, increasing the number of employees to keep up with the customer demand is simply not a viable solution for the long run.
 The era is predominantly dominated by IoT devices.
 By 2027, there will be at least 41 billion live IoT devices in the world. given the world’s population, it is almost 5 IoT devices per head!